jdevlabs/CrAnK/README.md

 ## Introduction

+For starters, we will aim at creating a clone of [this CrAnK](http://crank.sourceforge.net/about.html).
+It is written in C and relies on GTK+ (Glade) but was last updated in 2001 (I was 8 then.)

+We will have a lot of features to copy first and then we can extend them in every possible direction.

 **Interface:**

-We'll start with a basic interface with just two text boxes, one where ciphered text will be entered and the other where decrypted text will be generated.
+We'll begin with a basic interface with just two text boxes, one where ciphered text will be entered and the other where decrypted text will be generated.

 A status bar will be used to display progress of the decryption process.